 ***You can purchase an INEXPENSIVE AD-FREE PDF of this pattern on Etsy HERE and on LoveCrochet HERE!
 This beautifully formatted PDF includes the step-by-step pictures and pattern and is a total of 3 pages including the cover page!
-Lion Brand Yarn has made a convenient kit HERE that includes the pattern and all the Vel-Luxe yarn needed (4 different shades available) to make this soft and luxurious scarf!
+This pattern is also available in the “Crochet Cowls & Scarves PATTERN BUNDLE” which includes over 20 beautiful designs at a discounted price – check out the bundle HERE!
+Lion Brand Yarn has made a convenient kit HERE that includes the pattern and all the Vel-Luxe yarn needed to make this soft and luxurious scarf!

 I love soft yarns that feel incredible against the skin, and Lion Brand Yarn’s new “Vel-Luxe” yarn is no exception!
 This new yarn is 100% polyester chenille yarn and is classified as a level 4 worsted weight yarn.
 It is available in 6 sophisticated colors, and each cake is a generous size with 246 yards/150 grams.
 I was immediately impressed by its softness as soon as I felt it, and I knew I wanted to design a wearable item with it such as a cowl so that it could drape around my neck!
 This gorgeous “Dusty Pink” jumped out at me right away as I love this beautiful shade!

 I decided to hold two strands of yarn together to get a bulkier look!
 I worked a series of chain stitches with my Clover Amour 10 mm hook and then did one round of single crochets.

 On the subsequent row, I then slip stitched loosely across.